d12frosted/elpa-mirror/gnu/consult-readme.txt

  are previewed literally without syntax highlighting and without changing the major mode.

- Delaying the preview is particularily useful for =consult-theme=, since the theme preview is a little bit slow.
+ Delaying the preview is particularly useful for =consult-theme=, since the theme preview is a little bit slow.
 The delay can result in a smoother UI.

  #+begin_src emacs-lisp